 👉 Pro tip: RMNP currently is requiring reservations and has a timed entry system to get into the park.
 Be sure to plan ahead for this Colorado Springs day trip!

 Great Sand Dunes National Park

-Spend the day at the tallest sand dunes in North America and check a national park off your bucket list at the same time!
+Spend the day at the tallest sand dunes in North America and check one of Colorado’s national parks off your bucket list at the same time!
 The Great Sand Dunes have plenty of hiking and exploring, but you can also try your hand at sandboarding or sand sledding down the dunes.

 Medano Creek is also a great place to cool off if you hit the park before it dries out for the summer.
 Whatever you do, you’ll soon realize why Great Sand Dunes National Park is one of the best destinations in the state of Colorado.